p-costa/SNaC/utils/snac_grid_generator/README.md

 to write files when they fail.
 Large normal-spacing jumps across block interfaces are reported as warnings.

-Periodicity is controlled in the geometry panel.
-A periodic direction is only valid when every block has the same min/max extent in that direction; `Update` then marks the two periodic faces of each block as self-connected `F` boundaries.
+Periodicity is controlled in the geometry panel. `Update` matches congruent block faces on the global minimum and maximum boundaries and marks each pair as friend (`F`) boundaries.
+Blocks between those outer faces retain their normal internal connections, while physical boundaries around holes remain unconnected.
+A single block spanning a periodic direction is self-connected.

 Boundary rows expose the velocity, pressure, and scalar condition codes plus their numeric values.
 For `F` faces, the value is the neighboring block id and